aotanezz/poli179-final-otanez/README.md

 3. Apply LDA model on a filtered corpus based on a given decade (`LDA_Decades.ipynb`).
 Resulted in 2 different models based on: 2003-2013 and 2014-2014 data.
 Compared the topic difference in these two models to establish changes over time.

 ## Results
 Files to run the models can be found in the `Analysis` folder and all plots can be found in the `Plots` folder.

-Below are the primary results.
+Below are the primary results:

 Most prevelant topic (41%) of text classified as "industrial"
 ![image](https://github.com/aotanezz/poli179-final-otanez/blob/main/Images/lda_industrial_top1.png)